 - I was afraid of gaining weight right before Fashion Week.

 - I just wasn’t willing to go back on the pill in September after getting off of it a few short months earlier.
 Once in high school, I forgot to schedule my annual gyno appointment and had to take a month’s pause from birth control until I got things sorted out.
 My mom got onto me about how bad it is for your body to go on and off and back on birth control in a short amount of time.
+After going off hormonal birth control, some people experience something called Post-Birth Control Syndrome.
+Some of the symptoms include migranes, acne, depression and anxiety.
+If you or anyone you know is going through this, just know they can always look into something like post birth control syndrome treatment to help restore your body after birth control.
 When it came to my modeling career, I was willing to do almost anything.
 I lost weight, I cut the hair I’d been growing out for years right before my wedding (an orchestra of tiny violins accompanied me to the salon), and laughed every single time someone made the, “So you’re on your honeymoon without your husband?!” joke in Milan.
 And I’m not trying to complain.
 I did those things gladly, realizing how blessed I was to be fulfilling my dreams.
 And I genuinely liked the Edgy Girl haircut at times, especially in pictures.
 I like to think I have a badass side, after all. 😉 But when it came to the pill, I had a mini self-righteous freakout in my mind and was like, “I’M DONE MAKING SACRIFICES FOR YOU, HIGH FASHION.
 If there is ANY chance going back on the pill is even slightly bad for my reproductive system and lessens my chances of making three beautiful babies– ALL THREE OF WHOM WE’VE ALREADY NAMED–with the amazing man I just married I’M NOT DOING IT.”
 So that was that.
 (Everyone has crazy self-righteous freakouts in their mind sometimes, right? …Right?!)

 The Italian antibiotics sort-of helped but not really.
 They brought my skin from D+/C- to a C+ or maybe a B- at best.
 However, it never became what one would call “clear” and it never came anywhere close to “model-ready.”